marytts/marytts/README.usingEclipse.txt

 Eclipse.
 These steps are written based on Eclipse 3.0, by Stephanie Becker and Marc Schroeder.
 They should work under linux and, with minor adaptations, under windows.

-1. Precondition: You must have downloaded the following files and unzipped them in the same directory:

-   mary-source-2.X.X.zip

-   and the binaries and voices packages required for your application.
-   For a base system, you need:
-      mary-common-X.Y.Z.zip
-      mary-german-X.Y.Z.zip and/or mary-english-X.Y.Z.zip

-   Normally you will want to add mbrola voices:
-      mary-mbrola-common-X.Y.Z.zip
-      mary-mbrola-german-X.Y.Z.zip
-      mary-mbrola-english-X.Y.Z.zip

-   For the mary client, you need:
-      maryinterface-X.Y.Z.zip
-   or, if you want to use the JSAPI version,
-      maryclient-jsapi-X.Y.Z.zip

-   The files will be unzipped into a mary-2.X.X directory.
-We will refer to this directory as MARY_BASE.
+1. Precondition: You must have installed the MARY TTS system including the "source" package.
+We will refer to the installation directory (e.g., "/home/myself/MARY TTS" on linux or "c:\Program Files\MARY TTS" on windows) as MARY_BASE.

 2. Verify/adapt a number of general settings in Eclipse.
 From the Eclipse menu, select "Windows"->"Preferences...".
 In the dialogue window that opens,